 This Story also Contains

-CBSE Board exams are around the corner, so your focus should be on improving your preparation.
+CBSE Board exams have commenced on February 17, 2026, so your focus should be on improving your preparation.
 Now is the time to delve into CBSE sample questions and past year question papers.
 These resources provide valuable insights into the CBSE Class 10 exam pattern and 12th exam pattern and help you identify areas where you need further improvement.

 Yes, students are allowed to sit for the CBSE Board Exams even if they fail in their Pre-Board exams.